rightjs/rightjs-docs/docs/en/contacts.md

 # Google Group

-You also can find some people on the [google group](http://groups.google.com/group/rightjs).
+You can also find some people on the [google group](http://groups.google.com/group/rightjs).

 # Twitter

-Or you could drop me a line on [twitter](http://twitter.com/rightjs)
+Or you could drop me a line on [Twitter](http://twitter.com/rightjs).

 # IRC Channel

-RightJS has it's own IRC channel on the freenode service [#rightjs](irc://irc.freenode.net/rightjs)
+RightJS has its own IRC channel [#rightjs](irc://irc.freenode.net/rightjs) on Freenode.

 # Tickets Tracker

-We keep our tickets at the [Lighthouse](<%= RIGHTJS_TICKETS_TRACKER_URL %>) service
+We manage our tickets over at the [Lighthouse](<%= RIGHTJS_TICKETS_TRACKER_URL %>) service.

 # Participate

-If you want to participate in the project, if you've spotted a bug or can offer some enhancements, you can easily do so.
-All the source code of the project is freely available on the GitHub service.
+If you wish to participate in the project, have spotted a bug or would like to offer some enhancements, simply fork the source code which is freely available on Github.

 <http://github.com/rightjs>

-Please also check the [participation](/participate) page.
-There are some basic project descriptions and suggestions how you could help.
+Please check the [participation](/participate) page as well.
+There are some basic project descriptions and suggestions which could be helpful.